 The cost of an auto repair after a collision can vary based on the severity of the damage and the vehicle itself.
 As a result, it's impossible to determine an average cost.
-If you have car insurance, an adjuster will do an inspection and give you an idea of how much it'll cost.
+If you have car insurance and depending on the type of car insurance coverage you have, an adjuster will do an inspection and give you an idea of how much it'll cost.
 And if you have coverage, either through your insurance policy or the at-fault driver's policy, you won't need to worry about paying all of those costs out of pocket.

 Depending on the damage, here's what you might expect to pay and which factors affect the prices.

 How Much Does Auto Repair After an Accident Cost?

 Because it depends on the extent of the damage, here's a breakdown of what you or your insurance company might pay to repair your car after an accident:

 |Seat belt repair||$150 to $200|